Why Are Trucking Accidents a Serious Issue?

 There is no doubt that accidents involving large commercial trucks like tractor-trailers, semi-trucks, big rigs, and 18-wheelers cause serious damage.
 By many standards of measurement, truck accidents are far worse than car accidents, despite occurring less frequently.
 The risks of being a truck driver are significant—as are the risks to the drivers of cars, small trucks, SUVs, and motorcycles that share the road with large commercial vehicles.

 In the following article, we’ll look at the issues that make trucking accidents a serious concern in both Arkansas and the United States.
-With further questions, please reach out to the law office of McMath Woods P.A. to speak with an experienced truck accident attorney.
+With further questions, please reach out to the law office of McMath Woods P.A. to discuss your case.

 - In a Truck Accident, Occupants of Other Vehicles Suffer the Most.
 In all motor vehicle crash deaths involving a tractor-trailer and a passenger vehicle (car, light truck, van, or SUV), 97% of deaths were occupants of the smaller passenger vehicle.